 What dB should you aim for?
 Sony recommends that you want to aim for the recording level to stay around -12 dB.
 And that’s a solid suggestion.
 But I’d add you’ll want to also make sure that loud sounds to do not peak above -4 dB.
 Now, if you have an interviewee that has a lot of range in their voice; loud and quiet, then you might want to give them a lot more headroom and aim for the recording levels to stay around -18 dB.

 When you are using 2 microphones, you’ll need to note which microphone is recording on the left and right channels.
 My default is to always use the left channel for me, the interviewer, and the right channel for the interviewee.
-The Hosa splitter that I recommend you use, labels the left channel as tip (black) and the right channel as ring (red).
+The Hosa splitter that I recommend you use (here’s a list of ux560 accessories), labels the left channel as tip (black) and the right channel as ring (red).
 I recommend that you pick a scheme and stick to it for all of your interviews.
 That’s because it’ll become easy for you to glance at the ux560 and monitor interviewer and interviewee recordings; left or right.

 What do you do if your recording levels are not at the -12dB level?
 Lower or increase the microphone sensitivity on the ux560 (here’s a great how to post – with video).
 I’ve found that the low microphone sensitivity setting works best with the giant squid microphones.
 Now, please note that the difference between the low and the medium mic settings is 12 dB (and 7 dB for medium-high).
 So if you are peak levels are at -18dB while using the low setting, changing the setting to medium will move your peak levels to -6dB.
 So only use the mic sensitivity setting if the difference between your peak levels and -12dB is high, above 9dB.